justtayyabkhxn/MCA-III-Lab/README.md

-#This respository contains all of Tayyab Khan's lab weeks for the III semester of MCA.
+*This repository contains all of Tayyab Khan's lab weeks for the III semester of MCA.*
-#Tayyab Khan
+->Tayyab Khan
-#GK4734
+->GK4734
-#23CAMSA134
+->23CAMSA134